Dhananjay09/JS-theory/README.md

 - console.log(''==false); // True

 # Closures
+- Closure is a function that returns a function by wrapping the variables.
 - It refers to ability of a function to remember and modify the variables of parent, grandparent...... scope.

 # use of Closures
-- Event Handler, Callbacks, etc because these need to remenber their parents scope.
+- Creating Encaptulation, Event Handler, Callbacks, etc because these need to remenber their parents scope.

 # Methods
 - Methods are functions which are always called with objects.